yasmineelsheikh/6d/README.md

 <img src="assets/ares_system_diagram.png" alt="ARES System Diagram"/>

 ARES is a open-source (Apache 2.0) platform for automatically evaluating robot data using ML models to quickly and accurately understand policy performance, identify areas for improvement, and annotate new robot datasets.
-The goal of this system is to shorten iteration cycles by using machine learning to provide fast, accurate feedback on robot data.
+Researchers tend to chase point-solutions for specific tasks or paper implmentations, but ARES is designed to be a generalized platform for long-term robot research.
 ARES is built to be simple and scalable, with a special focus on ease of use.
 All computation and model inference can be run through local resources or cloud APIs (model providers like OpenAI, Anthropic, Gemini, Modal, Replicate, etc.), requiring only a credit card for access - no complex cloud infrastructure or GPU setup needed.

 At a high level, ARES is composed of three main components:
 - Ingestion: automatically transform raw robot data into a structured format with VLMs